isu-kim/PyPeripheral/README.md

  - Sync SDKs
  - Support APIs for other developers in the future,
  - Make GUIs for this program.

+## Supported SDKs

+ - Corsair ICUE
+ 50% Complete.
+ Now able to control any LEDs via ICUE.
+ Working on key input response.

+ - Razer SDK
+Not Started yet

+- more soon..

 ## Supported Devices
 None yet.
 However, those following devices would be supported for sure.